 Everyone is involved

-Mr. Fekenj Felix, 60 is the father of 20.
+Mr. Fekenj Felix, 60 is a father of 20.
 He is also a traditional ruler of Bangang, village west region of Cameroon.
 Mr.Fekenj is one of the many enthusiasts of the Mount Bamboutos Initiative project.
 He is not only worried about the future of his 20 children but the future of the Bangang community at large if the mount Bamboutos ecosystem is left to degrade further.
 He has not only given out several hectares of his farm land for tree to be planted on but he is also actively involved in the exercise.
 “Years ago the Mount Bamboutos was intact, we had water in abundance in our village, but now the mountain has been evaded from all corners.
 Our taps are dry and if we don’t plant tree as we are doing now, am afraid the future generation will suffer a thousand time more than we are suffering now” said Mr. Fekenj, visibly very worried.
 The future he continues “depends on the number of trees we plant now.
 Am encouraging all my subjects to take it as a personal responsibility to plant trees around water catchments as well a riparian forest”

 Sali Manu is a grazer by profession.
 He owns 60 cows, 15 horses and 30 sheep.
 The father of 13 just like Fekenj Felix is very worried at the rate at which the Mount Bamboutos is being degraded.
 Sali, as he is fondly called says his animals hasn’t enough water to drink in the rainy season talk less of the dry season.
 “When I was young, I and my late father had enough land to grace our cattle on.
 Now the situation is different, we don’t have enough land to grace our cattle on since every place is gradually being transformed to farm lands.
 During the dry season we are forced to walk long distances with our animals to get water.
 Usually we go to Santchou, some 6 kms away from Bangang village where am based”.
 I will take part in every tree planting exercise on the Mount Bamboutos, the 40-year-old grazer continues “in order to guarantee a good future for my 13 kids and preserve our long standing tradition of grazing”.